Engine and Performance

 Timing issues are less common but more serious.
 The timing chain or belt synchronizes the crankshaft and camshaft — if it stretches or jumps a tooth, valve timing shifts out of spec.
 The engine may still run, but power drops noticeably and damage accelerates.
 A faulty crankshaft or camshaft position sensor produces similar symptoms by sending the ECU incorrect timing data, even when the mechanical components are fine.

 After the repair, we clear codes and run a drive cycle to confirm the misfire monitors pass.
 Live data is reviewed again to verify fuel trims, sensor readings, and idle quality are within spec.
-The fix is verified — not assumed.
+The fix is verified under the conditions that exposed the complaint in the first place.

 Frequently Asked Questions